icpac-igad/eadw-docs/docs/source/Background/calculate_SPI.rst

 _________________________________________

 - As mentioned earlier, the parameters of the gamma distribution are calculated (fitted) using historical non-zero rainfall accumulations.
 The cumulative probability of observed rainfall is then adjusted using the probability (frequency) of zero rainfall accumulations.
 However, **if there are many historical zero rainfall accumulations, the estimated gamma distribution may not adequately fit the frequency distribution of the historical rainfall**.
 Therefore, in regions with a high probability of zero rainfall, the SPI indicator should be interpreted with care.
 In such cases (typical of arid climates), the concept of a drought needs to be adapted, and it may be best to restrict SPI calculation and analysis to the normal rainy season, or to use alternative drought indicators.

 - Because SPI is based only on precipitation, it **does not address the effects of high temperatures on drought conditions**, such as by damaging cultivated and natural ecosystems, and increasing evapotranspiration and water stress.
-A new variation of SPI - the **Standardized Precipitation and Evapotranspiration Index** (SPEI) - has been developed (Vicente-Serrano et al., 2010), which includes precipitation and temperature, in order to identify increases in drought severity linked with higher water demand by evapotranspiration.
+A new variation of SPI, the **Standardized Precipitation and Evapotranspiration Index** (SPEI), has been developed (Vicente-Serrano et al., 2010), which includes precipitation and temperature, in order to identify increases in drought severity linked with higher water demand by evapotranspiration.
 The SPEI has the advantage over the Palmer Drought Severity Index (PDSI), for example, in that it captures the “multiscalar” characteristic of drought, whereby water deficits accumulate over different timescales, differentiating between hydrological, environmental, agricultural, and other droughts.

 ----------